Thousands of Toronto hospital staff haven't got their COVID-19 shots, memo reveals | CBC News

 "It basically boils down to a matter of protecting patients and their right to having a safe space for care, and their colleagues being protected … versus their individual charter right to not have to be subjected to some kind of medical intervention against their will and consent," she said.

-Dr. Susy Hota, medical director of infection prevention and control at UHN, said the lack of vaccine uptake among thousands of hospital workers during the pandemic's third wave is a disappointing situation.
+Dr. Susy Hota, medical director of infection prevention and control at UHN, said the lack of vaccine uptake during the pandemic's third wave is disappointing.

 But she stressed that while these are medical professionals, they're also dealing with the vaccine hesitancy that's increasingly common among the general population.